Supports and encourages first-gen and underrepresented students in pursuit of post-graduate doctoral degrees

 Interested in additional ways to support your research and creative activities?
 View opportunities below to connect with programs on the CU Denver Campus and ways to access national programs.
 Scroll below or click here to view programs at the CU Anschutz Medical Campus.

 Not sure where to start to get involved in research and creative activities or not finding a program below that fits your needs and interests?
 Looking for application advice or tips to find a research mentor?
 Find resources to search for opportunities in your discipline, example inquiry emails to reach out to faculty, and more on the Get Started Page.

 EURēCA!
-Student Assistants is an introductory program that leverages federal-work study dollars and grant funds to provide one year of entry-level salary support to undergraduates new to the research and creative enterprise.
+Student Assistants is an introductory program that leverages federal-work study dollars and grant funds to provide entry-level salary support to undergraduates new to the research and creative enterprise.

 The EURēCA!
 Summer Fellows Program is a highly competitive summer research program that provides a small number of CU Denver undergraduates with stipend support to conduct original research, creative, or other scholarly activities in collaboration with a CU Denver | Anschutz faculty mentor.
 These eight-week fellowships last through June and July and include weekly professional development training, cohort meetups, and other learning opportunities.

 The Professional Research Experience Program (PREP) is a partnership between the National Institute of Standards and Technology (NIST) and the University of Colorado Denver.
 It is our objective to provide research opportunities at NIST and to facilitate collaborations between our faculty and NIST staff.
 The program places undergraduate and graduate students, as well as post-doctoral researchers, in NIST labs to gain hands-on research experience working with NIST researchers.
 Student participants receive full tuition reimbursement (at in-state resident levels) and a monthly stipend or hourly wage.
 The opportunity is also available to international students.

 Applicable majors include all engineering disciplines, chemistry and physics.